 To make a withdrawal, we will redeem units in the relevant Fund or Funds that you hold.
-When you make a withdrawal, the amount you receive will be calculated using the unit price of the Fund you are withdrawing from, less any fees, taxes, expenses and other deductions.
+When you make a withdrawal, the amount you receive will be calculated using the unit price of the Fund you are withdrawing from, and adjusted for any fees, taxes, expenses or other deductions applicable to your account.
 This unit price may go up or down between the date you submit your withdrawal request, the date on which it is approved or received, and the date on which the relevant units are actually redeemed.
 Withdrawal payments will generally be made to your BNZ transaction account within 5 business days of receiving a valid request.
 However, it may take up to 10 business days to make a payment.